Frequently Asked Questions

 • Whether and when it is possible to make extra repayments?

-• Are there any fines when doing extra repayments?
+• Are there any fines when making extra repayments?

-• Can you register your mortgage for a higher amount.
-This in order to make it easier to borrow extra money in the future for future renovations?
+• Can you register your mortgage for a higher amount?
+This is in order to make it easier to borrow extra money in the future for future renovations.

 • Is it possible to take the mortgage with you when you move to another house?